 Log4Net is used in NUMI to log programming error codes and system messages.
 Logging in the first release is not expected to be read by anyone other than the developers.
 More robust auditing is targeted for the next major release.
 In the meantime, in addition to various text log files, NUMI has a separate database that has tables to capture each synchronization event for each site, and a table that captures records that cannot be captured in the NUMI database due to bad data or other anomalies.

-Subversion
+Rational Jazz Team Server

-Subversion (SVN) is an open source version control system which is used to maintain current and historical versions of files such as source code, web pages, and documentation.
-Subversion is an open source tool.
-SVN is used for the NUMI source code control.
+Rational Jazz Team Server (RTC) is the source version control system which is used to maintain current and historical versions of files such as source code, web pages, and documentation.
+RTC is used for the NUMI source code control.

 McKesson CERME